Onboarding developers quickly

 - Create an AWS Container Repository and get credentials needed to push application images

-- Push images built from master to the container image repository
+- Push images built from main to the container image repository

 - Create database instances needed using RDS